Pythons-And-Ladders/the-coke-can-project/README.md

 - **Data Transmission**: Secure and reliable data transmission across the WSN.

 ### System Capabilities
-This project turns TTGO T-Beam Supreme Meshtastic devices into customisable wireless sensor nodes capable of environmental monitoring and data classification for transmission using different communication protocols.
+This project turns LilyGO T-Beam Supreme Meshtastic devices into customisable wireless sensor nodes capable of environmental monitoring and data classification for transmission using different communication protocols.
 The system includes the processing of:

 - **Intrinsic node data**: e.g., battery percentage and system voltage
 - **Extrinsic sensor data**: e.g., temperature, humidity and pressure